Michael Dillon: Bristol and initial gender transition

 After graduation from Oxford, Dillon began working as a laboratory assistant in Stapleton, Bristol.
 The work, which involved dissection of brains, fostered his growing interest in the connection between the mind and the body.
-He volunteered for the Women's Auxiliary Air Force territorials when World War II began in 1939, but was told by the commandant that he did not seem to be suited to the work and was put off by the discovery that he would have to live in dormitories exclusively with other women.
+He volunteered for the Women's Auxiliary Air Force territorials when World War II began in 1939, but was told by the commandant that he did not seem to be suited to the work and was put off by the discovery that he would have to live in dormitories exclusively with women.
 He therefore returned to laboratory work.

 At this time, Dillon heard about the work of Doctor George Foss who was experimenting with the recently synthesised hormone testosterone; initially intended to ease severe menstrual symptoms, the drug caused the female patients to experience masculinising side effects.
 Dillon approached Foss and asked to be prescribed the hormone for personal use.
 Foss was willing to help Dillon on the condition that he spoke to a psychiatrist first.

 After this condition was fulfilled, Foss began to worry that he would be called up to fight in World War II and thus leave Dillon's treatment unfinished, so he provided Dillon with testosterone pills to try out on himself.
 Dillon therefore became the first recorded person to take testosterone exclusively for the purpose of gender affirmation.

 Although Dillon had only confided in Foss and the psychiatrist about his desire to become a man, the psychiatrist betrayed his trust and told another doctor at Dillon's laboratory.
 Dillon felt forced to leave his job after more colleagues found out.

 After leaving the laboratory, Dillon began volunteering for the First Aid Nursing Yeomanry, but left following a motorbike injury.
 Dillon moved from the outskirts of the city of Bristol into the centre.
 His desire to be a man and uncertainty on what profession to pursue restricted his job opportunities, and he ultimately found employment as a petrol pump attendant at a garage called College Motors.